sherr3h/FLASS-fina4350.io/_posts/2023-01-28-Kalman-Filter-on-Electricity-Prices-and-GPS-Data.md

 ### Simulated Race Car Location Data

-Suppose a race car is on the track with following equations:
+Suppose a race car is on a track with the following equations:

 $$x=2\cos(t), y=\sin(3t), t\ge 0$$